Sirtea/WSGISession/README.md

 ## How to use Session

-Session is a convenience object, that stores data and the session id.
+`Session` is a convenience object, that stores data and the session id.
-When created, session.data and session.id are initialized to {} and None.
+When created, `session.data` and `session.id` are initialized to `{}`
+and `None` respectively.
 Your factory object is the responsible to fill those fields.

-This object have also convenient methods for easy access to the data, using the form Session[key], and also a method Session.get() with a default option.
+This object has also a convenience methods for easy access to the data, using the form `session[key]`, and also a method `session.get()` with a default option.

 ## How to implement a SessionFactory

-The SessionFactory object is the responsible to load and store the Session data wherever it goes (it's up to you).
-This object must implement only two methods (more if you need):
+The `SessionFactory` class is the responsible to load and store the session data wherever it goes (it's up to you).
+This class must implement only two methods (you can add more if you need):

 * load(id): loads the id and returns a Session object.
 * save(session): saves the session and returns the id to load later